hypertrack/backend-nodejs/README.md

 - Store devices, trips, and all webhook records in MongoDB with Mongoose
 - Notify Websocket subscribers on webhook arrival using Socket.io
 - Send mobile device push notifications to Google's GCM and Apple's APN on webhook arrival
-- Set home and work places for devices
+- Set home and work places for devices (relevant for Placeline apps)

 ## Possibilities

-With the capability of this project, you can build web or mobile Placeline apps with features like:
+With the capability of this project, you can build web or mobile apps with features like:

 - Track all devices associated with your HyperTrack account on a world map with updates as they come in
 - Map all active trips with start/end places and geofences